nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The optional fields to fill in like the link and location for the zoom and timetable classes can be inserted respectively in the position right after the description field.
 For example, `add zoom; cs2113t meeting; zoom.sg; 16/09/20; 2100`

-When a command like this is called, the constructor to `addCommand` will be able to detect the event type based on the user's input.
+When a command like this is called, the constructor to `AddCommand` will be able to detect the event type based on the user's input.
 It then stores the event type in that instance of the addCommand.

-Next, when `addCommand#execute` is called from the main, this method will call the respective method to create one of the three events.
-These methods are `addCommand#addPersonal`, `addCommand#addZoom`, and `addCommand#addTimetable`.
+Next, when `AddCommand#execute()` is called from the main, this method will call the respective method to create one of the three events.
+These methods are `AddCommand#addPersonal()`, `AddCommand#addZoom()`, and `AddCommand#addTimetable()`.
+These methods are then used to create events based on the number of fields/parameters entered by the user.
+Each event has multiple constructors and can contain different combinations of fields which will be stated below.

 The personal event can contain the following fields:
 - Description